Badminton School

 Philosophy, Religion and Ethics (PRE)

-Here at Badminton, we tackle life’s big questions head-on with a course of study moving between these three essential disciplines.
-With philosophy, we introduce students to the art of questioning and enquiry, as well as argument and debate.
-With religion, we seek to understand major world faiths in both their central tenets and influence, and with ethics we explore the complexities of the numerous moral dilemmas facing the modern world; from A.I., to genetic modification, to law and order.
+At Badminton, we tackle life’s big questions head-on with a course of study moving between these three essential disciplines.
+Starting in Year 7, we introduce philosophy with the art of questioning and enquiry, as well as argument and debate.
+With religion, we seek to understand major world faiths in both their central tenets and influence.
+In Year 8 we introduce ethics, which we then apply in Year 9 to the complexities of our modern world; from A.I., to genetic modification, to law and order.

 GCSE

 We follow the OCR Religious Studies curriculum for GCSE, focusing primarily on Christianity, Buddhism, Philosophy of Religion, and Ethics.
-Pupils examine topics including arguments concerning the nature of God, Ultimate Reality, Peace and Conflict, as well as modern dialogue between religious and non-religious beliefs and attitudes.
-Full course specification available here.
+Pupils examine topics including arguments concerning the nature of God, Ultimate Reality, Peace and Conflict, Families and Relationships, as well as modern dialogue between religious and non-religious beliefs and attitudes.

 A Level

 Philosophy, Religion & Ethics (PRE) at A level is the essential pursuit for students looking to cultivate, articulate, and argue complex ideas.
+We study the OCR course.
 From law to journalism to policy, PRE is recognised by top universities as one of the most intellectually challenging disciplines.

 The three core areas of current study are: